 Ok, I know this is a fourth reason and may not apply in your situation, but hear me out.

 I have just been an ass many times.
 This is where my own life and doings become more important than anyone else’s.
 It’s not so much as a conceitedness, but rather, too much self-focus.
 We can get to a point where we just want to do what we want and when we have a problem, we only want people around us to drop what they’re doing and help us solve our issues.

 If we get to doing this too much, we can effectively come across as a jerk, or an ass.
 So, when those around us don’t work to make our life easy, we can get grumpy and maybe even a bit mean to them.

-Of course, when it comes to our partner, we will often have an understanding of their normal behavior patterns, and we will know if they are under pressure or just an ass.
+Of course, when it comes to our partner, we will often have an understanding of their normal behavior patterns, and we will know if they are under pressure or just a jerk.